Private jets emerge as alternative way out of the Gulf as Iran conflict intensifies

 Sign up now: Get ST's newsletters delivered to your inbox

-DUBAI, March 6 - When Samuel Lait launched his private flights firm focused on pet travel in Dubai on Saturday, he was expecting to receive queries from owners looking to travel with their pets between the glitzy Gulf hub and the United Kingdom.
+DUBAI – When Mr Samuel Lait launched his private flights firm focused on pet travel in Dubai on Feb 28, he was expecting to receive queries from owners looking to travel with their pets between the glitzy Gulf hub and Britain.

-The U.S.-Israeli campaign against Iran entered its seventh day on Friday and threatens to escalate beyond the Middle East, leading many people to seek to leave the region, and in turn generating a surge in prices for private jet hire.
+US-Israeli campaign against Iranentered its seventh day on March 6 and threatens to escalate beyond the Middle East, leading many people to seek to leave the region and, in turn, generating a surge in prices for private jet hire.

 “We’re trying to sort of move with what’s happening,” he said, adding that the company had been planning to operate its first charter service in June originally but may now launch sooner than that.

-"Since the escalation of tensions in the region, we have seen a significant increase in bookings ... every 10 minutes we have requests, every 20 minutes.
-I mean, the request is very important at the moment," said Altay Kula, CEO and founder of France-based private jet broker Jet-VIP, which operates in the Middle East.
+“Since the escalation of tensions in the region, we have seen a significant increase in bookings... every 10 minutes we have requests, every 20 minutes.
+I mean, the request is very important at the moment,” said Mr Altay Kula, CEO and founder of France-based private jet broker Jet-VIP, which operates in the Middle East.

-Kula said leaving the region is currently complicated due to the airspace closures, meaning many people are "seeking solutions to leave the Middle East, particularly Dubai and Qatar," with flights from Riyadh and Muscat.
+Mr Kula said leaving the region is currently complicated due to the airspace closures, meaning many people are “seeking solutions to leave the Middle East, particularly Dubai and Qatar”, with flights from Riyadh and Muscat.

 However, while the opportunity is there, challenges remain for potential customers and operators alike.

-Both Lait and Kula said prices for charter flights from Dubai have leaped since the conflict began, making it hard for some clients to afford the trip.
+Both Mr Lait and Mr Kula said prices for charter flights from Dubai have leapt since the conflict began, making it hard for some clients to afford the trip.

 “Sometimes it can take up to 24 hours just to have the authorisation to go to Oman and to pick up the passengers,” he said, adding that the company is trying to operate from Dubai, but airspace restrictions make it hard to obtain slots there.

-"Our aim is to really try and hold out until the Dubai airspace opens and those aircraft become more in line with the prices that we've seen in the weeks and months leading up to Saturday," Lait said.
+“Our aim is to really try and hold out until the Dubai airspace opens and those aircraft become more in line with the prices that we’ve seen in the weeks and months leading up to Saturday (Feb 28),” Mr Lait said.
 REUTERS